AlexHallLMH/ePIC_taug2_simulation_package/Readme.md

 ## Step 2: Run GRAPE

-1. Edit the `grape.cards` file to configure run parameters.
+1. Edit the `grape.cards` file to configure run parameters (the default is set up well for ePIC)

 2. Run GRAPE: